Ten Japanese-to-English Translation Myths Believed by some Translation UsersPeeking behind the curtain.

 This might be true if you use a relatively small translation company.
 It might be arguably true for even the high-volume US translation brokers (until recently, anyway; see Myth Seven), but only if "knowing" the identity of the translator means knowing their email address and knowing that they will do the work by the required deadline for the required price and that their work has not (yet) been complained about by the translation broker's clients.
 But even that minimal level of knowledge about the translator is slipping away, as noted in Myth Seven.

-Myth Four: Each translation you receive has a letter of certification attached to it, attesting to its accuracy.
+Myth Four: The translations must be accurate, because each translation you receive has a letter of certification attached to it, attesting to its accuracy.

 For several reasons, this is an unwarranted level of confidence.
-Most of the certification letters from the major translation brokers in the US are signed by an administrative employee of the broker, who (1) is not a translator and (2) has no ability to judge the accuracy or other quality of the translations they sell, beyond undertaking an act of faith that the translator (or other translation broker—see Myth Seven) executed the translation properly with the required quality.
+Most of the certification letters from the major translation brokers in the US are signed by an administrative employee of the broker, who (1) is almost never a translator of the languages involved and (2) has no ability to judge the accuracy or other quality of the translations the broker sells, beyond undertaking an act of faith that the translator (or other translation broker—see Myth Seven) executed the translation properly with the required quality.
 For reasons noted in Myth Seven, the person signing the translation certification letter these days will often not even be able to learn the name of the translator who has translated your documents.

 Myth Five: The place you purchase translations from is ISO-certified, so you can trust the quality of the translations they do.